SM Mall of Asia: SMX Convention Center Manila

+The building is composed of three floors consisting of 4 exhibition halls, 5 function rooms, 14 meeting rooms, and retail space, and a basement parking with a total leasable area of 21000 sqm.
+Bridgeways on the second level connect SMX Convention Center Manila to the mall's South Parking Building, S Maison, MOA Square, and National University MOA, respectively.

+SMX Center for International Trade and Exhibitions

+A separate expansion that will be built southeast of the complex, which will be dubbed as SMXCITE (SMX Center for International Trade and Exhibitions), is currently in preparation stages and will open in 2027.
+The new center will have 18,000 sqm of leasable trade hall space and over 35,000 sqm of exhibition and event space, including five exhibition halls, four meeting rooms, and two VIP lounges, making it the largest convention center in the country upon completion.

 Esplanade

-An esplanade was constructed at the back of the mall where it served as the observation center for the First World Pyro Olympics in December 2005.
-The second World Pyro Olympics were held at the SM Mall of Asia's boardwalk area in early January, 2007.
+An esplanade was constructed at the back of the mall where it served as the venue for the World Pyro Olympics from 2005 to 2008, and since 2010 as the Philippine International Pyromusical Competition.

 The Esplanade was also the venue for Lovapalooza 2, wherein more than 5,300 couples kissed for 10 seconds on February 10, 2007, breaking Hungary's 4,445 in the Guinness World Records.
 Also, an events venue named One Esplanade was constructed here.
 One Esplanade is usually used for product launches, parties, and other events.

 SM by the Bay Amusement Park is an amusement park situated along Manila Bay that opened to the public in 2011.
 The park currently has over 17 rides including the Mall of Asia Eye, which is also known as The Eye Of Asia, a 55 m tall ferris wheel which opened on December 18, 2011.
 It has 36 air-conditioned gondolas, each able to carry up to six persons, giving a maximum capacity of 216 passengers.
-The Area also houses food stalls and offers a direct view to Manila Bay.
+It also houses food stalls and offers a direct view to Manila Bay.

 Archdiocesan Shrine of Jesus The Way, The Truth, and The Life

 The Archdiocesan Shrine of Jesus The Way, The Truth, and The Life is a Roman Catholic Church belonging to the Archdiocese of Manila located along Coral Way.
 It features a romanesque architecture.
 Dedicated to Jesus, it was envisioned by Pope John Paul II when he visited the Philippines in 1995 for the World Youth Day.
-The land and the church were donated and built by Henry Sy and his wife Felicidad Sy.
-It was consecrated and dedicated on July 9, 1999, by Manila Archbishop Jaime Cardinal Sin with Apostolic Nuncio of the Philippines Archbishop Antonio Franco, Cebu Archbishop Ricardo Cardinal Vidal, and the archbishops and bishops of the Philippines.
+The land and the church were donated and built by Henry and Felicidad Sy.
+It was consecrated and dedicated on July 9, 1999, by Manila Archbishop Jaime Cardinal Sin, with Apostolic Nuncio of the Philippines Archbishop Antonio Franco, Cebu Archbishop Ricardo Cardinal Vidal, and the archbishops and bishops of the Philippines.